DevanWolf/YTPPlus3/README.md

 - FFmpeg
   - Bundled from v3.1.2 onwards.
   - YTP+++ will only use `.\ffmpeg.exe` and will avoid using the system FFmpeg.
-  - If you would like to update this bundled version, see below:
-    - Download the gyan.dev **essentials** release from [here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z).
-    - Extract the zip file to the YTP+++ installation directory.
-      - When deploying, this is `C:\YTPPlusPlusPlus`.

 ### Optional